LukasMurdock/LukasMurdock.github.io/_posts/2019-09-26-Lessons-in-creativity.md

 ---

 The First-Year Integrated Core at Miami University focuses on thinking critically, creatively and conceptually.
-ESP 103 within the core is about creativity, Innovation, and Entrepreneurial Thinking.
+ESP 103 within the core is about Creativity, Innovation, and Entrepreneurial Thinking.
 Every student was tasked with building a creative mindset project.
 This is the breakdown and process of creating _Lessons in Creativity_.

 ### The Process
 <span style="color: rgba(51,51,51,.5);">01 Idea Breakdown</span>